 When your appetite arrives, there’s no better place to be than Frostbite’s Food Village.
 Dig into delicious barbecue, homemade pizzas, and Texas-sized burgers, then roast your own s’mores or get some fudge, pie, or peach cobbler topped with ice cream for dessert.
 Cap it all with a tasting of reds and whites from Wonderland Winery, then buy a bottle or two to take home with you.
 Since you won’t find them in any store, this is a unique way you can bring all the joy of Santa’s Wonderland home with you.

-Visiting the Bryan College Station area during the holidays doesn’t mean you have to go without all the festive fun you’d have at home.
+Visiting the College Station area during the holidays doesn’t mean you have to go without all the festive fun you’d have at home.
 The area’s biggest and best hotels deck their halls with seasonal delight that’ll put you right in the Christmas spirit.
 Yet there’s more.
-The Stella Hotel and the Texas A&M Hotel and Conference Center host breakfasts with Santa throughout December.
-Breakfast with Jolly Old Saint Nick at the latter includes cookie decorating, face painting, and the chance to snap a photo with the big man himself while he’s visiting from the North Pole.
-Meanwhile, Cavalry Court and The George Hotel have their own holiday appeal, so stay in comfort and revel in all the merriment of the season.
+The Texas A&M Hotel and Conference Center hosts breakfast with Santa throughout December.
+Breakfast with Jolly Old Saint Nick includes cookie decorating, face painting, and the chance to snap a photo with the big man himself while he’s visiting from the North Pole.

 Is it really the Christmas season without cookies, hot cocoa, and a Texas-sized tree?
-Enjoy all this, and more, at the George Bush Presidential Library and Museum’s Holidays in the Rotunda (Dec.
-7).
-Starting at 10 a.m., this free event features all the family-friendly holiday entertainment you need to kick off the most wonderful time of the year.
+Enjoy all this, and more, at the George Bush Presidential Library and Museum’s Holidays in the Rotunda.
+This free event features all the family-friendly holiday entertainment you need to kick off the most wonderful time of the year.
 Get a cookie and a cup of hot cocoa and admire the 19-foot Christmas tree, then let your little ones make ornaments and play in Santa’s workshop.
 Kris Kringle will also be on hand, so make sure your kids have their wish lists handy.

 Watch lounging camels and strutting ostriches, feed a giraffe by hand, and make the acquaintance of a friendly pygmy goat before meeting Santa Claus himself.
 This is what you’ll get at Aggieland Safari’s own holiday-themed walk on the wild side.
 See zebras, buffalo, and more as you follow the Drive-Thru Safari, then enjoy a close-up view of hippos, kangaroos, wallabies, and warthogs in the Adventure Zoo.